Easy Marshmallow Popcorn Balls For Halloween

 Place your M&Ms into the freezer and then line a sheet pan with wax or parchment paper.
 Set the sheet pan aside.

-Add 10 cups of popcorn to a large mixing bowl.
+Add 10 cups of popcorn to a large bowl.
 If your popcorn is unsalted, sprinkle with 1 teaspoon of kosher salt.

 Once melted, reduce the heat to medium and add the mini marshmallows.